What Is a Gold IRA?

 Gold IRA rollover

-A common way to fund a new gold IRA account is to use funds that are already held in another retirement account, such as another IRA, 401(k), 403(b), 457(b) or Thrift Savings Plan, in accordance with IRS rules.
+A common way to fund a new gold IRA is to use funds that are already held in another retirement account, such as another IRA, 401(k), 403(b), 457(b) or Thrift Savings Plan, in accordance with IRS rules.
 The gold IRA company you choose will help you initiate that by contacting your plan administrator with a request to roll over funds into your new gold IRA.

-Many people seeking to avoid this risk instead let their gold IRA company facilitate this as an institution-to-institution transfer instead rather than taking it on themselves.
-The advantage in letting them handle your transfer is that the money is never in your hands, legally speaking, which removes the prospect of having to pay an early withdrawal penalty as well as income taxes (you’ll still pay taxes, of course, but only when you take distributions).
+Many people seeking to avoid this risk instead let their gold IRA company facilitate this as an institution-to-institution transfer rather than taking it on themselves.
+The advantage in letting those companies handle your transfer is that the money is never in your hands, legally speaking, which removes the prospect of having to pay an early withdrawal penalty as well as income taxes (you'll still pay taxes, of course, but only when you take distributions).

 While traditional IRAs, 401(k)s and the like are set up to make it easy for you to build a diverse retirement portfolio in order to mitigate risk, a precious metals IRA is dedicated to a single asset class.
-The value of those metals can grow tax-free while in the account, but you won’t benefit from the balance-building power of dividends.
+The value of those metals can grow tax-free while in the account, but you won't benefit from the compounding power of dividends.

 How to buy gold in an IRA

-• Choose your metals.
-The two most widely offered options to put in a precious metals IRA are gold and silver, and a number of gold IRA companies also offer platinum and/or palladium that you can buy and add to your IRA.
+- Choose your metals: The two most widely offered options to put in a precious metals IRA are gold and silver, and a number of gold IRA companies also offer platinum and/or palladium that you can buy and add to your IRA.

 How to hold physical gold in an IRA